systemjs/systemjs/docs/hooks.md

 This is used in SystemJS core to ensure that import maps are loaded so that the `System.resolve` function remains synchronous.

+#### instantiate(url, parentUrl) -> Promise

+This function downloads and executes the code for a module.
+The promise must resolve with a "register" array, as described in the `getRegister` hook documentation.

+The default system.js implementation is to append a script tag that downloads and executes the module's code, subsequently resolving the promise with the most recent register: `resolve(System.getRegister())`.
+[Example](https://github.com/systemjs/systemjs/blob/master/src/features/script-load.js).

 #### getRegister() -> [deps: String[], declare: Function]

 > This hook is intended for custom module format integrations only.